renatolond/mastodon-twitter-poster/README.md

 ## Requirements

 Without extra configuration, a local postgres instance is needed.
+Node 6.11 is needed for statsd, can be installed using [nvm](https://github.com/creationix/nvm).

 ## Tests